 Charged with felony DWI?
 Call us in Killeen today

 At Mary Beth Harrell Law Firm, our Killeen felony DWI lawyers understand how harsh felony convictions are.
 They can mean lengthy prison sentences, huge fines, a loss of driving privileges, and the need to use an ignition interlock device.
 Our lawyers have a strong track record of success working to negotiate fair plea agreements, to have evidence suppressed, and to obtain just trial verdicts.
 To discuss your felony DWI, call us at 254-680-4655 or fill out our contact form to schedule an appointment.
-Our office locations include Killeen and Harker Heights.
+Our office locations include Killeen and Copperas Cove.